Bandwidth Communications Services Agreement

 3.3 Customer Responsibilities

-You will (a) be solely responsible for all use of the Services under your Account; (b) be responsible for the accuracy, quality, integrity and legality of Customer Data made available to us by or for you through the use of the Services and each Customer Application; (c) use the Services in accordance with our Acceptable Use Policy, our Supplemental Legal Terms, the applicable Order Forms and Product Terms, and any applicable laws and regulations; (d) be solely responsible for all acts, omissions, and activities of anyone who accesses a Customer Application; (e) be responsible for the installation, configuration, technical and physical security, and integrity of all your facilities, systems, equipment, and networks that are used in connection with the Services; (f) use commercially reasonable efforts to prevent unauthorized access to or use of your Account, and notify us promptly of any unauthorized access or use; and (g) cooperate with information requests from law enforcement, regulators, or telecommunications providers within the timeframe requested, including the provision of relevant End User Information.
+You will (a) be solely responsible for all use of the Services under your Account; (b) be responsible for the accuracy, quality, integrity and legality of Customer Data made available to us by or for you through the use of the Services and each Customer Application; (c) use the Services in accordance with our Acceptable Use Policy, our Supplemental Legal Terms, the applicable Order Forms and Product Terms, and any applicable laws and regulations; (d) be solely responsible for all acts, omissions, and activities of anyone who accesses a Customer Application; (e) where applicable, be responsible, at your sole cost, for providing all Equipment, including the installation, configuration, integrity, and technical and physical security thereof, and for connecting to Bandwidth’s network in a manner and at locations determined by Bandwidth; (f) reasonably cooperate with Bandwidth to perform interoperability testing between Bandwidth’s and your networks and systems, to be completed within a reasonable time not to exceed thirty (30) calendar days after your execution of the applicable Order Form, and notify us prior to implementing any Configuration Change so the Parties may work together in good faith to determine how best to proceed; (g) use commercially reasonable efforts to prevent unauthorized access to or use of your Account, and notify us promptly of any unauthorized access or use; and (h) cooperate with information requests from law enforcement, regulators, or telecommunications providers within the timeframe requested, including the provision of relevant End User Information.

 3.4 Usage Restrictions